Ketevana/Data-Science-Capstone-Project/README.md

 ## EDA

-* This visualisation shows each data point of Hermes brand in my dataset / Comparison of handbag prices
+* This visualisation shows each data point of Hermes brand in my dataset / comparison of handbag prices

 ![Hermes data points 3D](images/h3d.gif)

-* Here are all Louis Vuitton observations / Comparison of Mean Retail Price with Resale Price and Discounted Resale Price
+* Here are all Louis Vuitton observations / comparison of Mean Retail Price with Resale Price and Discounted Resale Price

 ![LV data points 3D](images/lv.gif)